 Before applying the skin rolling it is important to warm the skin and stretch the muscle, perhaps by applying cross-hand fascia stretches, to elongate the muscles first.
 Some skin can be very tight and cannot possibly be lifted until the skin becomes flexible which is usually achieved after receiving various massages.

 is done by using the back of the hand or the arm to the elbow area, but can also be completed with the fingers and the knuckles.
 The movement is slow but firm and controlled.
 Friction reaches in the deeper tissues.
-This method is suitable for sports massage and overworked muscles.
+This method is suitable for a sports massage and overworked muscles.

 Knuckling, that is, friction with the knuckles is ideal on the gluteus area where more strength can be applied.